RenatoEsposito1999/Clipboard-PDF-to-Docx-converter/README.md

 ### Requirements (by downloading the .exe)
 ...

+### Interface explanation

+**Brief preamble**
+The graphical interface has not been treated in detail due to lack of time, it is minimalistic with few and simple instructions.
+Anyone who wants to update the graphical interface is welcome, all they have to do is work on the [MainWindow.py](https://github.com/RenatoEsposito1999/PDF-to-Docx-converter-with-annotations/blob/main/MainWindow.py) class

 ## License ☢️
 PDF-to-Docx-converter-with-annotations is licensed under the GNU General Public License v3.0.
 Please, see the